-Clone and Modify an Arduino Mega Schematic in Altium Designer
+Clone and Modify an Arduino Mega PCB Schematic in Altium Designer

-There are many different Arduino boards available for development and prototyping, and you might consider designing your own Arduino PCB scheematic.
+There are many different Arduino boards available for development and prototyping, and you might consider designing your own Arduino PCB schematic.
 If you want to modify an Arduino Mega schematic, you need design software that lets you easily build around an Arduino board and quickly add functionality.
-Your design software should make it easy to use any Arduino board, like the Uno, Mega, Zero, or another model.
+Your design software should make it easy to use any Arduino mega pinout board, like the Arduino Uno PCB schematic, Mega, Zero, or another model.
 The best PCB design software with comprehensive layout and management features is the best option for modifying an Arduino Mega schematic.

 A heavily rules-driven PCB design platform for designing industry-standard PCBs and Arduino PCB schematics.